vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       expects 'clientip' and 'user' in the attribute dictionary of the "LogRecord".
 If these are missing, the message will not be logged because a string formatting exception will occur.
-So in this case, you always need to pass the *extra* dictionary with these keys.
+So in this case, you always need to pass the 	- extra* dictionary with these keys.

       While this might be annoying, this feature is intended for use